exAspArk/awesome-chatops/README.md

 ## Services

 * [WorkflowCI](https://www.workflowci.com) – IFTTT for developers (freemium).
 Integrates with Slack, GitHub, CircleCI, Google Cloud Build.
+* [StackStorm](https://github.com/StackStorm/) - StackStorm Chatops in a form of packages and docker image.
+The package includes hubot, hubot-stackstorm and pre-installed adapters for many Chat services.

 ## Frameworks and libraries